LukeSavefrogs/column_ansi/README.md

 - Same **syntax** and parameters as `column` (see `column_ansi --help` for more info)
 - **Right, Left and even Center alignment** for every column (1-based)!
 - Can hide columns
+- Support for quoted fields and escaped quotes thanks to the `Text::ParseWords` module!

 ## TODO
 - Add option to keep or skip empty lines (right now it keeps them, which is different from the default behaviour of `column`);